 The majority of jail removal violations occur when a minor has been charged with a serious crime and agencies exceed their six-hour exception during interviews and interrogation.
-Other common reasons include delays in parents picking up their child and delays in having the minor transported to a juvenile detention facility.
+Other common reasons include delay in parents, guardians, or social services picking up the minor and delays in having the minor transported to a juvenile detention facility.
 Law enforcement agencies are reminded that these situations, while sometimes unavoidable, do constitute violations of both federal and state law.
+On January 17, 2017, the definition of "detain or confine" was amended at 82 Federal Register 4793.
+The amendment specified that minors held solely for the reunification with a parent, guardian, or social services agency is not considered to be in detention.

-To mitigate violations, the BSCC continues to staff full-time compliance monitoring consultants to provide service to the field as the number of facilities within California's compliance monitoring universe continue to increase.
-Our compliance monitoring consultants continue to provide targeted training and technical assistance to agencies relative to the jail removal core requirement on an annual basis.
+To mitigate violations, the BSCC staffs two compliance monitors, and one compliance monitor analyst to provide service to the field as the number of facilities within California's compliance monitoring universe continue to increase.
+Our compliance monitors continue to provide targeted training and technical assistance to agencies relative to the jail removal core requirement on an annual basis.
 Over the last decade, the total number of jail removal violations have decreased overall.
-The total number of jail removal violations in calendar year 2015 was 66; however, for the October 1, 2015 to September 30, 2016 federal fiscal year reporting period there has been an increase to 113.
-This increase is, in part, due to the inclusion of accused and adjudicated status offender DSO data (37 violations).
-Our jail removal violations continue to be instances where extensive investigations for serious crimes prohibit police agencies from releasing the youth to a juvenile detention center or releasing from custody within six hours.
-Due to the increase this reporting period, BSCC staff will be reviewing trends and provide targeted training for those agencies that are most in need.
-We are generally confident that our local agencies refrain from keeping youth in secure detention longer than six hours without a reasonable cause.
+The total number of jail removal violations during the 2016 reporting period was 76, seeing a minimal decrease to 73 in the 2017 FFY.
+Our jail removal violations continue to be instances where extensive investigations for serious crimes prohibit law enforcement agencies from releasing the youth to a juvenile detention center or releasing from custody within six hours.
+BSCC staff continue to review trends and provide targeted training for those agencies that are most in need.
+We are confident that our local agencies refrain from keeping youth in secure detention longer than six hours without a reasonable cause.